Rdatatable/data.table/Contributing.md

 Please read these points carefully and follow them while filing issues so that both of us can save time.

 - **One issue for one purpose**.
 Don't add more than one *bug*, *feature request*, *documentation request*, *question*, etc.. on to the same issue.
 - If you've found a *bug*, thanks for reporting.
-But please read and follow the instructions at **[How to file a bug report](https://github.com/Rdatatable/data.table/wiki/How-to-file-a-bug-report)**.
+But please read and follow the instructions at **[Support](https://github.com/Rdatatable/data.table/wiki/Support)**.
 It makes things easier for both of us, and avoids unnecessary and prolonged exchanges on the same set of questions over and over.
 - If you've a *request* of some kind, e.g., *feature request* or *documentation request*, it'd be much appreciated if you could add **[Request]** at the beginning of the title.
 This helps us to prioritise easily without having to go through the entire issue.
 - If you need *support*, e.g., installation issues or upgrade issues, please add **[Support]** at the beginning of the title.
 This helps us to easily identify the most common support issues, and provide solutions in a separate page.
 - If you have a general *question*, add **[Question]** at the beginning of the title.
 But note that you're likely to get help faster on the [Mailinglist](https://lists.r-forge.r-project.org/mailman/listinfo/datatable-help) or on [Stackoverflow data.table tag](http://stackoverflow.com/questions/tagged/r+data.table).